-CHAPTER 16 SALARY COMMISSION
+CHAPTER [16]17 SALARY COMMISSION

-Section 8-16(1).
+Section 8-[16]17(1).
 Organization and Functions.
 There shall be a salary commission, which shall consist of nine members appointed by the mayor with the approval of the council.
 [The term of office of the salary commission members shall end with the term of office of the mayor.]
 The members of this commission shall have five-year terms, and can be reappointed once to a second five-year term.
 Two members shall be appointed or reappointed each year, except that only one member shall be appointed or reappointed every fifth year.
-The commission shall determine the compensation of elected officials and make recommendations to the mayor for the compensation of appointed directors and deputy directors of all departments of the county provided, however, in [establishing] evaluating the compensation of appointed department heads and their deputies, the salary commission shall consult with those boards and commissions which have appointing authority for department heads.
+The commission shall determine the compensation of elected officials and appointed directors and deputy directors of all departments of the county provided, however, in establishing the compensation of appointed department heads and their deputies, the salary commission shall consult with those boards and commissions which have appointing authority for department heads.